Weimaraner history, although difficult to trace, begins as far back as the 16th century.

 Weimaraner History in the United States

 In 1929 Howard Knight joined the Weimaraner Club of Germany.
-He became educated on the club’s breeding policies, and he eventually imported two of these dogs into the U.S. Knight’s plan was to breed his dogs and start a line of Weimaraners in the U.S. Unfortunately for Howard Knight, the German Club sent him sterile dogs, despite Knight’s promise to uphold the purity of the breed.
+He learned the club’s breeding policies, and he eventually imported two of these dogs into the United States.
+Knight planned to breed his dogs and start a line of Weimaraners in the U.S. Unfortunately for Howard Knight, the German Club sent him sterile dogs, despite Knight’s promise to uphold the purity of the breed.

 Weimaraner Hunting Dogs